HobbitLong/CMC/README.md

 **(3) Unsupervised v.s.
 Supervised**

 ResNet-50 trained with our **unsupervised** CMC objective surpasses **supervisedly** trained AlexNet on ImageNet classification ( ~63.0% v.s.
 59.3%).
 For this first time on ImageNet classification, unsupervised methods are surpassing the classic supervised-AlexNet proposed in 2012 (CPC++ and DIM++ also achieve this milestone concurrently).

+## Updates

+Aug 20, 2019 - ResNets on ImageNet have been added.

 ## Installation